Our Mission

 Meet Our Team

-Our Mission Integration team keeps our hospitals and clinics focused on fulfilling the commitments of our foundresses.
-Members of the team work together with our extended network of faith leaders, giving them the tools and resources they need to provide spiritual care to all of our patients.
+Our Mission Integration team keeps our hospitals and clinics focused on living and demonstrating our mission.
+Members of the team work in collaboration with leadership, clinical staff and our extended network of community faith leaders to provide spiritual care to our patients, their families and our employees.

 • Tahlia R. Hadley, Director Mission Integration & Spiritual Care